 Tutorial - Getting around in Power BI service

 Now that you know the basics of Power BI, let's take a look around the Power BI service.
 As mentioned in the previous article, colleagues on your team might spend all of their time in Power BI Desktop, combining data and creating reports, dashboards, and apps for others.
-They're designers.
+They're designers and creators.
 You, on the other hand, might spend all of your time in the Power BI service, viewing and interacting with content created by others (consuming experience).
 You're a business user.
-This tutorial is for business users.
+This tutorial is for business users of the Power BI service.

 If you're not signed up for Power BI, sign up for a free trial before you begin.